Pythagora-io/pythagora-demo-lodash/README.md

    ```
 ---

-### Bugs that are in the master but not in the live Lodash version
+### Bugs that are in the `master` branch
+P.S.
+The following bugs are NOT in the latest version of Lodash (4.17.15).
+I'm not sure how Lodash team works with the `master` branch so don't want to come across negatively towards the Lodash team if they have other workflows that allow master branch to be unstable.
+This is just to showcase bugs that Pythagora is able to detect.
 1. `forOwnRight` doesn't add to array as intended:
     ```javascript
     test('should call iteratee in reverse order', () => {